Frequently Asked Questions

 I WOULD LIKE TO SUBMIT A POST TO YOUR BLOG, THE ROUNDTABLE.
 HOW DO I DO THAT?

 To pitch or submit a post to The Roundtable, please contact our blog manager at: firstname.lastname@example.org.
 We welcome submissions from undergraduates, graduate students, and professionals.
 You need not be presently enrolled or affiliated with the University of Pennsylvania.
+We ask that submitted articles be exoteric and accessible to an undergraduate audience.
 Please note The Roundtable is operated separately from the journal.